Home Products Industries Applications Solutions Support Insights Contact Us

 Causes of Noisy Drain or Faucet

-• The RO system makes noise when it is newly installed because of trapped air in the drain line or the check valve.
+• New RO systems often make noise because of trapped air in the drain line or check valve.

-• A drain line that is too long or has an upward loop traps air and causes noise.
+• A drain line that’s too long or loops upwards can trap air and cause noise.

-• An issue with the contact of the high-voltage switch in the RO makes the water inlet valve start continuously, leading to continuous noise.
+• An issue with the high-voltage switch contact in the RO can make the water inlet valve start continuously, leading to constant noise.

-• Low water pressure in the supply line or disrupted water supply leads to noise because the RO purifier needs to be pressurized to push water through the membrane.
+• Low water pressure in the supply line or a disrupted water supply can cause noise because the RO purifier needs pressure to push water through the membrane.

-• Clogged filters and membranes obstruct water flow and lead to pressure build-up with the RO system, which causes noise.
+• Clogged filters and membranes block water flow, building up pressure inside the RO system, which then causes noise.

 Troubleshoot Noisy Drain or Faucet

-3. Replace worn-out filters and damaged parts like adapters, fittings, and valves.
+5. Replace old filters and damaged parts like adapters, fittings, and valves.

-4. Replace clogged filters ad membranes or schedule their maintenance.
+7. Replace clogged filters and membranes, or schedule their maintenance.

-6. Invest in high-quality reverse osmosis systems designed with advanced technology that operate efficiently and quietly.
+11. Consider investing in high-quality reverse osmosis systems designed to run efficiently and quietly.

 5. RO Storage Tank Not Filling Up